 ✧・゚: *✧・゚:* :・゚✧*:・゚✧

-Sol Diaz-Peña (he/they) is a Houston-based artist and community organizer whose work explores identity, memory, and collective storytelling.
+Sol Diaz-Peña is a Houston-based artist and community organizer whose work explores identity, memory, and collective storytelling.
 They have exhibited at Lawndale Art Center, Blaffer Art Museum, Project Row Houses, and other venues throughout their hometown.
 Diaz-Peña has held residencies at Lawndale Art Center (Houston, TX), the Artists’ Literacy Institute (New York, NY), and Project Row Houses (Houston, TX).
-Their work will be featured in New American Paintings No. 174.
+Their work is featured in New American Paintings No. 174.
+Juried by Dr. Anita N. Bateman.
 In 2024, they received the Arts and Media Award from the Houston Transgender Unity Committee.

 Diaz-Peña holds a B.A. in Humanities with a concentration in Critical Race Studies from the University of Houston–Downtown.